 A lawsuit was filed against Live Oak's ban on indoor and outdoor cultivation of medical marijuana, passed in December 2011.
 The Third District Court of Appeals upheld the city of Live Oak’s ban on medical marijuana cultivation on November 26, 2013.
 California NORML supported a court challenge to the Live Oak ruling, but the California Supreme Court refused to hear the challenge.

 Lodi City Council has extended its moratorium on medical marijuana cultivation through Nov.
 5, 2014 (the last date it can do so).
 On October 15, 2014 the council adopted an ordinance prohibiting the outdoor cultivation of marijuana, and limited indoor cultivation to the residence or garage of qualified patients or caregivers.
 Read more.

 City of Los Angeles

 On May 22, 2013 the voters of LA approved Proposition D, which allows three-patient collective grows by patients or designated primary caregivers.
 No plant limits are stated; using the state guidelines, 18 mature plants for a three-patient garden would be permitted.

 Manteca Health and Safety Code 8.35 requires medical marijuana to be grown in a "secure enclosed structure."
 No collective cultivation of over twelve plants is permitted in residential districts, and a cooperative or collective must file articles of incorporation with the state and "conduct its business for the mutual benefit of its members."

-October 2013 - Mariposa County supervisors expect to vote on a proposal by the end of the year to limit each parcel to 12 plants and prohibit any outdoor grows within 1,000 feet of schools, bus stops, churches, parks, or youth oriented facilities.
-Violators could face fines of one thousand dollars per day and up to six months in jail.
+April 2014 - Mariposa County supervisors enacted an ordinance that limits each parcel to 12 plants and prohibit any outdoor grows within 1,000 feet of schools, bus stops, churches, parks, or youth oriented facilities.
+Violators face fines of one thousand dollars per day and up to six months in jail.
 Read more.

 In January 2012, Mendocino rescinded its ordinance allowing for regulated 99-plant gardens.
 The maximum allowable indoor or outdoor garden in Mendocino county is now 25 plants per parcel; indoors, plants are also limited to 100 contiguous square feet.
 The sheriff's office still offers voluntary zip-tie permits for about $25 apiece.
 See the ordinance.